jundalisay/sp/content/en/research/nietzsche/beyond/chapter-01.md

 In fact we made a long halt at the question as to the origin of this Will—until at last we came to an absolute standstill before a yet more fundamental question.
 We inquired about the VALUE of this Will.

+Why do we not want untruth, uncertainty, and ignorance?

-Granted that we want the truth: WHY NOT RATHER untruth?
-And uncertainty?
-Even ignorance?
-The problem of the value of truth presented itself before us—or was it we who presented ourselves before the problem?
+This is the problem of the value of truth.
+Or was it we who presented ourselves before the problem?
 Which of us is the Oedipus here?
 Which the Sphinx?

-It would seem to be a rendezvous of questions and notes of interrogation.
-And could it be believed that it at last seems to us as if the problem had never been propounded before, as if we were the first to discern it, get a sight of it, and RISK RAISING it?
+It seems as if:
+- the problem had never been propounded before
+- we were the first to see it and RISK RAISING it

 For there is risk in raising it, perhaps there is no greater risk.